Holistic Fusion: Task- and Setup-Agnostic Robot Localization and State Estimation with Factor Graphs

 \paragraph{Holistic Fusion} In response to these significant challenges, we present a flexible formulation called \emph{\ac{HF}} that can (theoretically) handle an arbitrary number of sensor measurements expressed in diverse reference coordinate frames.
 It directly includes the given coordinate frames in addition to the robot states and calibration states as optimization variables in one holistic factor-graph optimization, enabling smooth local estimates while guaranteeing full synchronized expression of the robot state in all present reference frames at \ac{IMU} sample rates.
 The varying drift of the measurements expressed in the various reference frames is handled by \textit{explicitly} modeling the evolution of each reference frame location through a random walk (\Cref{fig:title_anymal_hike}).
 To facilitate flexible fusion of out-of-order measurements, the \textit{prediction-update-loop} of~\cite{nubert2022graph} is adopted, allowing for the fusion of delayed measurements at arbitrary rate and order.
-This design yields three main advantages: \textbf{\textit{i)}} The formulation seamlessly generalizes to different setups without modifying the \ac{HF} framework; it can handle the fusion of global and reference frame-based absolute measurements (such as positions), local quantities (such as feature tracks or estimated odometry), landmarks, and raw sensor measurements (such as \acp{IMU} or encoders). \textbf{\textit{ii)}} The produced estimates are smoother and more consistent than \textit{either} a direct integration of assumed global quantities (e.g., the pose of an external \ac{SLAM} system), which is often not perfectly aligned with the gravity-aligned world frame, or the formulation of local quantities in the form of binary factors. \textbf{\textit{iii)}} The robot state can be seamlessly expressed in all current coordinate frames, for example, in the global frame or any map or odometry frame.
+This design yields three main advantages: \textbf{\textit{i)}} The formulation seamlessly generalizes to different setups without modifying the \ac{HF} framework; it can handle the fusion of global and reference frame-based absolute measurements (such as positions), local quantities (such as feature tracks or estimated odometry), landmarks, and raw sensor measurements (such as \acp{IMU} or encoders).
+Interestingly, the inclusion of multiple absolute measurement types can improve performance over having only a single absolute measurement type. \textbf{\textit{ii)}} The produced estimates are smoother and more consistent than \textit{either} a direct integration of assumed global quantities (e.g., the pose of an external \ac{SLAM} system), which is often not perfectly aligned with the gravity-aligned world frame, or the formulation of local quantities in the form of binary factors. \textbf{\textit{iii)}} The robot state can be seamlessly expressed in all current coordinate frames, for example, in the global frame or any map or odometry frame.
 Hence, the proposed framework also offers a clean and synchronized solution to localization management, overcoming the limitations of existing works.\looseness-1